bonworld/rails-angular-bower-heroku/README.md

 ## Issues with Bootstrap ##

 The Bower package for [Bootstrap] (http://getbootstrap.com) contains not only the dist folder but the complete website for whatever reason.
 Additionally it contains fonts used for the glyphicons.
+The assets compilation creates a wrong path for the fonts which can be rewritten.
+Special thanks for the hint to [Matt Garrison](https://github.com/mattsgarrison).

 ```ruby
 // ./config/initializers/rack_rewrite.rb